15 Summer of 63

 ‘Um, I’m telling!’

-Linda chased her little brother down their garden path, knowing full well she was in for it if she couldn’t talk the little tell-tale into keeping his mouth shut.
+Linda chased her little brother down their garden path, knowing full well she was in for it if she couldn’t stop the little tell-tale from blabbing.

 Girls were okay, sometimes, when they weren’t playing with prams and dollies.
 Linda Webb, like Linda Underhill, was also in my class at school and she needed a helping hand from me, to sit on top of the pillar box on the corner of Crundale Road and Milsted Road; not difficult when climbed from Eddie Churchman’s garden wall.